Ejz9/Ejz9/README.md

 ### 🌟 About Me

-- 🔭 I’m currently working school work as the semester begins.
+- 🔭 I’m currently working on class assignments as the semester begins.
 - 🌱 I’m currently learning about system security and software engineering.
 - 👯 I’m looking to collaborate on open-source projects to refine my skills.
 - 💬 Ask me about computer hardware, docker, and privacy.